ingobeans/quick-startup-folder/readme.md

 # Quick Startup Folder

 An alternative to the slow Windows startup folder.
-Compile and add the exe to Task Scheduler, and put your programs in a 'startup' folder in the same directory.
+Manually running the exe (run with admin) will make it task schedule itself to run immediately on login.
+That's all the setup you need!